“School scenes or slapdash sightseeing

 “Christ, what a waste…” I pulled several more paper towels to dry my hands.

 “The whole process is a waste.
-Drawing, painting, sculpture—it’s all a waste, but that’s OK,” she asserted, setting the palette aside an easel with two unfinished, yet already identifiable figures, which looked to have been abandoned in haste.
+Drawing, painting, sculpture—it’s all a waste, but that’s okay,” she asserted, setting the palette aside an easel with two unfinished, yet already identifiable figures, which looked to have been abandoned in haste.
 “I mean, what’s creativity?
 It’s bringing order to chaos, right?
 How can that not be wasteful?
-When imagination is the route to God.
 Anyway, even thinking and analyzing can be a waste of energy.
 What’s it solve, just confuses things even more.
 Actually doing is infinitely more productive.”

 “Hey, it all begins with thought, doesn’t it,” I asked defensively, drinking heavily from my lukewarm paper cup.